Pranayama

 1. It can help you cope with panic and stress when feeling overwhelmed.

-2. Helps you to sleep when you are having insomnia.
+2. It helps you to sleep when you are having insomnia.

-3. Helps to control hyperventilation as you can instruct your lungs to breathe rhythmically.
+3. It helps to control hyperventilation as you can instruct your lungs to breathe rhythmically.

-4. Helps you refocus when you are having a busy or stressful day.
+4. It helps you refocus when you are having a busy or stressful day.

 5. Eases panic and worry.

-6. Lowers blood pressure and decreases Cortisol — a stress hormone — which can improve your mood.
+6. It lowers blood pressure and decreases Cortisol — a stress hormone — which can improve mood.

 Rhythmic Breathing